oliviawestmacottssw/SSW.Rules.Content/rules/spec---do-you-use-user-stories-when-appropriate/rule.md

-**Note:** In the TFS Scrum template (since we now have a title, description, and acceptance criteria), we no longer generally need to use User Story formatting.
+**​​​​Note:** In the TFS Scrum template (since we now have a title, description, and acceptance criteria), we no longer generally need to use User Story formatting.​